The property pessimists are out again telling us how a rising interest rates will strangle our property markets and lead to real estate Armageddon.

-- In 2018-9 property values in Sydney and Melbourne had their biggest fall in modern history slipping 15% and 11%, after growing 70% and 50% respectively over the previous 5 years
+- In 2018-9 when APRA intervened and tightened credit property values in Sydney and Melbourne had their biggest fall in modern history slipping 15% and 11%, after growing 70% and 50% respectively over the previous 5 years.

-The first investment property I bought for $18,000 would be worth over $1,400,000 today if I hadn’t pulled it down to build two townhouses on the land; and those properties are worth more than $2.5million
+The first investment property I bought for $18,000 would be worth over $ 2 million today if I hadn’t pulled it down to build two townhouses on the land, and those properties (that I still own) are worth close to $ 4 million.

 Over the years the rent from my properties has helped pay their mortgages and the capital growth has allowed me to borrow against their increased value and pyramid myself into other property investments.

 In fact, I’ve built a very substantial multi-million dollar property portfolio starting with my initial $2,000 deposit.